exasol/public-knowledgebase/Connect-with-Exasol/testing-http-connections-using-python-udf.md

 # Testing HTTP connections using python UDF
 ## Background

-As EXASolution comes with its own operating system and users do rarely have access to that system, testing network connectivity can be quite hard.
+As Exasol comes with its own operating system and users do rarely have access to that system, testing network connectivity can be quite hard.
 This makes debugging Import/Export/UDF that fail with**timeouts**or**connection refused**a lengthy task.

 ## How to test HTTP connections using python UDF